zmkfirmware/zmk/docs/docs/development/hardware-metadata-files.md

 The `siblings` array is used to identify multiple hardware items designed to be used together as one logical device.
 Right now, that primarily is used to identify the two halves of a split keyboard, but future enhancements will include more complicated and flexible combinations.

-The array should contrain the complete harware IDs of the siblings that combine in the logical device, e.g. with the `corne.zmk.yml` file:
+The array should contain the complete hardware IDs of the siblings that combine in the logical device, e.g. with the `corne.zmk.yml` file:

 ```yaml
 id: corne